OCA/account-invoicing/account_invoice_import_ubl/README.rst

 This module is an extension of the module *account_invoice_import* to add the ability to import UBL XML invoices.
 The `UBL (Universal Business Language) <http://ubl.xml.org/>`_ standard is a international standard for electronic invoicing created by `OASIS <https://en.wikipedia.org/wiki/OASIS_%28organization%29>`_ (Organization for the Advancement of Structured Information Standards).

+This module works well with `e-fff <http://www.e-fff.be/>`_ invoices as used in Belgium (e-fff invoices are UBL invoices with an embedded PDF file).

 Configuration
 =============